-It is strongly recommended that a newly hired employee attend Orientation on their first day at Moody.
-During Orientation, they will have an ID badge created and receive information about Moody's history, benefits offered, etc.
+It is strongly recommended that a newly hired employee attend Orientation on the first day at Moody.
+In Orientation, they will be given the necessary paperwork to complete.
+Some can be returned to Human Resources, but the tax documents and the I-9 must be completed within 3 days of their start date.
+In Orientation, they will have an ID badge created and receive information about Moody history, benefits offered, etc.